 America is an unhealthy society, and it will take individuals and organizations of faith to fix it.

-That was the consensus that emerged at a panel discussion on March 19 at “The State of the Urban Family: An Introduction to Faith-Based Interventions and Resources,” a one-day symposium sponsored by the Fordham Graduate School of Social Service’s Bertram M. Beck Institute on Religion and Poverty and the GSS Alumni Association.
+That was the consensus of a panel speaking on March 19 at “The State of the Urban Family: An Introduction to Faith-Based Interventions and Resources,” a one-day symposium sponsored by the Fordham Graduate School of Social Services’ Bertram M. Beck Institute on Religion and Poverty.

-“What has eroded is the whole base of a diverse, productive and innovative economy,” said Mindy Fullilove, M.D., professor of clinical psychiatry and clinical sociomedical sciences at Columbia University, and author of Root Shock: How Tearing Up City Neighborhoods Hurts America and What We Can Do About It (Random House, 2004).
+“What has eroded is the whole base of a diverse, productive and innovative economy,” said Dr. Mindy Fullilove, professor of clinical psychiatry and clinical sociomedical sciences at Columbia University and author of Root Shock: How Tearing Up City Neighborhoods Hurts America and What We Can Do About It.
+(Random House, 2004).

-“It does not matter to this economy how many trillions they inject into it . . . it is not going to solve the rottenness underneath.”
+“It does not matter to this economy how many trillions they inject into it in the next five years, it is not going to solve the rottenness underneath.”

-What contributes to such lack of opportunity, she said, is America’s “disposable” attitude toward its own people throughout history—from its slaves to its farmers to its manufacturing base and, lately, even its service workers as it has begun to export service industry jobs.
+What contributes to such lack of opportunity, she said, is America’s “disposable” attitude toward its own people—from its slaves to its farmers to its manufacturing base and, lately, even its service workers as it has begun to export service industry jobs.

 “If you think of Detroit as a disposable city, is it not possible to imagine such a thing as a disposable nation?” she asked.

-The nation’s hope lies in a grassroots model similar to that of Jane Addams’ Hull House, she said.
-The Chicago-based Hull House was one of the first settlement houses serving the poor around the turn of the 20th century that advocated for progressive legislative reforms, such as child labor laws, women’s suffrage and healthcare.
+The nation’s hope lies in a grassroots model similar to that of Jane Addams’ Hull House.
+The Chicago-based Hull House was one of the first settlement houses serving the poor around the turn of the 20th century that advocated for progressive legislative reforms, such as child labor laws, women’s suffrage and healthcare, among others.
 It is often thought to have been the seed for social welfare programs.